VADMARK223/pet_project/README.md

 * Security - starter for using Spring Security.
 * Validation - starter for using Java Bean Validation with Hibernate Validator.
 * WebSocket - starter for building WebSocket applications using Spring Framework's WebSocket support.
+* HATEOAS - starter for building hypermedia-based RESTful web application with Spring MVC and Spring HATEOAS.

 ## Auth0